MCTS-Judge: Test-Time Scaling in LLM-as-a-Judge for Code Correctness Evaluation: Experiments

 \subsection{Ablation Studies}

-Table~\ref{tab:ablation_example} presents the results of ablation studies assessing the core components of MCTS-Judge.
-Under System-1 thinking, the Vanilla approach reflects the base model's inherent evaluation capability, while Majority Vote executes all subtasks and selects the most frequent answer.
-Majority Vote achieves a 13\% accuracy improvement over Vanilla, demonstrating the benefit of integrating multi-perspective evaluation into the framework.
+Table~\ref{tab:ablation_example} presents ablation results evaluating the key components of MCTS-Judge.
+Under System-1 thinking, the Vanilla baseline reflects the base model’s intrinsic evaluation capability, while Majority Vote executes all subtasks and selects the most frequent answer.
+Majority Vote improves accuracy by 13\% over Vanilla, highlighting the value of incorporating multi-perspective evaluation.

 Under System-2 thinking, driven by MCTS, reward mechanisms are further analyzed. $RM_{SC}$ assigns rewards based on self-consistency majority voting~\cite{qi2024mutual}, while $RM_{SE}$ incorporates self-evaluation rewards~\cite{hao2023reasoning}.
 Our proposed simulated execution reward, closely aligned with ground truth, surpasses $RM_{SC}$ and $RM_{SE}$ by 13\% in accuracy.
-Additionally, the variant that selects nodes purely based on UCT is outperformed by the complete MCTS-Judge, demonstrating the effectiveness of our global-local aware node selection strategy.
+Moreover, a variant using pure UCT-based node selection is outperformed by the full MCTS-Judge, highlighting the benefit of our global-local-aware node selection strategy.